Deep dive

 • Eliminate manual data entry.

-• Get a bird’s-eye view into all legal team work.
+• Get a bird’s-eye view of all legal team work.

 • Optimize workloads and resource planning.